A Brief Summary Of Medicare Benefits For Residents Of South Carolina

 After receiving disability benefits from Social Security or the Railroad Retirement Board for a period of 24 months, you will be eligible for automatic enrollment in Medicare Parts A and B if you are under the age of 65 and disabled.

-In either scenario, you will receive a Welcome to Medicare packet that contains your Medicare card as well as comprehensive information regarding the operation of Medicare.
+Welcome to Medicare packet that contains your Medicare card as well as comprehensive information regarding the operation of Medicare.

 In the event that you do not satisfy these prerequisites, you still have the opportunity to enroll in Medicare during your Initial Enrollment Period (IEP).
 Your Individualized Education Program (IEP) spans the seven months that begin three months before the month in which you turn 65 and end three months following the month in which you turn 65.